 So my advice would be to tread very carefully and if you witness hardened black goo keep well away from the front of the coils.

-OK so you’ve got a nice clean pocket and body all ready for potting.
+OK!
+So you’ve got a nice clean pocket and the body is all ready for potting.

 Well there’s a whole host of potential materials, Bees Wax is quite popular and I’ve even heard of Epoxy Resin being used.